 FAT32 and NTFS are the files systems used in an operating system.
 NTFS is the successor of the FAT32 which is used in newer versions of operating systems such as Windows NT and 2000 and its later versions while FAT32 is the oldest version of the file systems and used in earlier versions of the operating system such as DOS and Windows version before XP.
 The prior difference between FAT32 and NTFS is that NTFS file system can trace the changes committed in the system with the help of maintaining … [Read more...]

-Difference between Security and Protection
+Difference Between Security and Protection

 The operating system provides measures to prevent the interference with the utilization of logical and physical resources, which are known as security and protection.
 The security and protection are sometimes interchangeably used as they do not sound very distinctive.
 Although, the terms security and protection are majorly different.
 The main difference between security and protection lies within the fact that the security handles the external information threats in the computer systems whereas … [Read more...]

-Difference between PROM and EPROM
+Difference Between PROM and EPROM

 Most of us generally know what a ROM memory (Read Only Memory) is.
 It is so called "read-only" because it holds a persistent pattern of data that cannot be altered.
 The PROM, EPROM, EEPROM and flash are the types of ROM.
 In this article, we will understand the difference between PROM and EPROM specifically.
 So, the main difference between PROM and EPROM is that the PROM can be programmed just once means that it can be written only one time whereas EPROM is erasable; hence it can be reprogrammed … [Read more...]